syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

 ## Step-by-Step Installation

-The steps below show how to install the Essential Studio Blazor Mac installer.
+The steps below show how to install the Essential Studio&reg; Blazor Mac installer.

 1. Locate the downloaded dmg file and open the file by double click on it.